maxwellfoley/qihardware.org/guide/setup-ipfs-node.md

 ---
-date: 2018-07-06 09:43:58 +0000
+date: 2019-01-28 09:43:58 +0000
 ---

 # Setup an IPFS Node
 ### The Definitive Guide

+IPFS is a [distributed file system](https://en.wikipedia.org/wiki/Clustered_file_system#Distributed_file_systems), not the blockchain.

+If you want to know more about instances of distributed file system, there are lots of information available through [Wikipedia](https://en.wikipedia.org/wiki/List_of_file_systems#Distributed_file_systems).

-We could not take it any longer.
+EDITOR NOTE: We could not take it any longer.
 When we heard that in China people have been buying hard drives with ipfs enabled, thinking it will generate money, we had to get closer to the reality of setting up an IPFS node RIGHT NOW.